timlovescoding/neutral_network/README.md

 3. Backpropagation -Computation of equations of gradients for W and b.
 4. Gradient Descent -Gradients of W and b is used in gradient descent to tune the parameters W and b to optimized the loss function.

+## Extra (Great learning resources and things I find interesting)

+1. Interesting example on the importance of hidden layers to approximate the functions governing the logic of XOR gate, [HERE](https://medium.com/@jayeshbahire/the-xor-problem-in-neural-networks-50006411840b).
+This also provides insight on why we will want to make the layer deeper sometimes to better approximate representation(continuous functions).

 # Let's use it!